kevinl95/ParsePhish/README.md

 > **GPU-powered phishing detection API on Google Cloud Run**
 > Serverless AI-powered email and message analysis for phishing detection.

 ParsePhish is a REST API that uses transformer embeddings and GPU-accelerated similarity search to analyze emails, messages, and URLs for phishing indicators.
-Built for the **Cloud Run GPU Category** hackathon, it runs entirely serverless on **Google Cloud Run with NVIDIA L4 GPUs**.
+It runs entirely serverless on **Google Cloud Run with NVIDIA L4 GPUs**.

 ---
 [![Deploy to Google Cloud](https://deploy.cloud.run/button.svg)](https://deploy.cloud.run?git_repo=https://github.com/kevinl95/ParsePhish)
 ---

-## 🚀 Quick Start
+## Quick Start

 ### One-Click Deployment
 Click the "Deploy to Google Cloud" button above for automatic deployment, or: